-That could lead to high demand for debris cleanup and reconstruction, and an opportunity for contractors to provide much-needed services.
+Contractors will be needed to provide help to devastated communities.
 But being in a position to provide those services takes careful, advanced planning before a disaster strikes.

 “It's always better if a company gets ahead of a disaster,” says Cindy Carrier, program manager for the Louisiana Procurement Technical Assistance Center.
 “Because sometimes when the disaster happens, things are happening so quickly.”